mariojaspers/QuicksightAthena01/README.md

 ```
  <br />![alt text](/images/calculated_dates.png)<br/><br/>

-Once you are finished preprating the dataset, **choose Save & Visualize** on the top of your screen.
+Once you are finished preparing the dataset, **choose Save & Visualize** on the top of your screen.
  <br />![alt text](/images/save_visualize.png)<br/><br/>

 ### Creating Our Dashboard